Frequently Asked Questions

 - Our Holiday Bike Drive, which provides bikes for kids ages 3 – 12 during the holidays

-- Someone will fix it up themselves as part of a work-exchange.
+- Someone will fix it up themselves.

 - It may be stripped for it’s parts and then sent to a recycler.

 - When we are overloaded some bikes will be sent to other non-profit bike programs, either in our region or to groups such as Pedals For Progress that will take them overseas for their programs.

 Q: Can I donate parts, tools and accessories?